Health care reform: Taiwan

 Taiwan changed its healthcare system in 1995 to a National Health Insurance model similar to the US Medicare system for seniors.
 As a result, the 40% of Taiwanese people who had previously been uninsured are now covered.
 It is said to deliver universal coverage with free choice of doctors and hospitals and no waiting lists.
 Polls in 2005 are reported to have shown that 72.5% of Taiwanese are happy with the system, and when they are unhappy, it's with the cost of premiums (equivalent to less than US$20 a month).

 Employers and the self-employed are legally bound to pay National Health Insurance (NHI) premiums which are similar to social security contributions in other countries.
 However, the NHI is a pay-as-you-go system.
 The aim is for the premium income to pay costs.
 The system is also subsidized by a tobacco tax surcharge and contributions from the national lottery.

-Elsewhere

-As evidenced by the large variety of different healthcare systems seen across the world, there are several different pathways that a country could take when thinking about reform.
-In comparison to the UK, physicians in Germany have more bargaining power through professional organizations (i.e., physician associations); this ability to negotiate affects reform efforts.
-Germany makes use of sickness funds, which citizens are obliged to join but are able to opt out if they have a very high income (Belien 87).
-The Netherlands used a similar system but the financial threshold for opting out was lower (Belien 89).
-The Swiss, on the other hand use more of a privately based health insurance system where citizens are risk-rated by age and sex, among other factors (Belien 90).
-The United States government provides healthcare to just over 25% of its citizens through various agencies, but otherwise does not employ a system.
-Healthcare is generally centered around regulated private insurance methods.

-One key component to healthcare reform is the reduction of healthcare fraud and abuse.
-In the U.S. and the EU, it is estimated that as much as 10 percent of all healthcare transactions and expenditures may be fraudulent.
-See Terry L. Leap, Phantom Billing, Fake Prescriptions, and the High Cost of Medicine: Health Care Fraud and What to do about It (Cornell University Press, 2011).

-Also interesting to notice is the oldest healthcare system in the world and its advantages and disadvantages, see Health in Germany.